 Here, we explain in simple terms exactly what will happen when the GCSE results are released, what your teen's options are next and what to do if they haven't achieved the grades needed to take them to AS and A levels or get into college.

-GSCE results for 2016 are released on Thursday 25th AugustThere might be some disappointed teens out there but there's no need for them to feel down.
+GCSE results for 2017 are released on 24th AugustThere might be some disappointed teens out there but there's no need for them to feel down.
 There are many routes to success and getting glittering results isn't the only way.

 Our guide explains how you can understand your teen's results and what their options are if they don't get what they want.